Located just minutes south of Daytona Beach and about an hour northeast of Orlando is the quaint seaside town of Ponce Inlet.

 Ponce Inlet Real Estate

 Housing options in Ponce Inlet include a mix of condos, townhouses, and single-family homes, with a median home value in the $300k’s.
-Taking a look at what’s currently on the market will give you a good idea of what to expect.

 A lot of people fall in love with Ponce Inlet and want to visit her often, but decide they’d rather live a little closer to town.
 For those people, Port Orange is a natural choice.